John Jacob Astor VI: Personal life and death

 At the time of their son's birth, Astor was working at the International Mercantile Marine Co.
 Another of Tucky's sisters, Virginia Middleton French (1917–2011), married William Force Dick, Astor's half-brother through his mother, on December 18, 1941, before her marriage to Philip B. Pool.
 The two had respectively served as matron of honor and usher to Astor and Tucky's wedding.
 Astor served as an usher and Tucky was matron of honor to Virginia and William's wedding.
 Virginia and Vincent were appointed the godparents of William Backhouse Astor III.

-On September 18, 1944, in New York City, Astor married for the second time, to Gertrude Gretsch (1923–1999), the daughter of Walter and Gertrude Gretsch.
-They divorced on August 2, 1954, after a four-year separation, though the Mexican divorce was ruled invalid in 1956.
+On September 18, 1944, in New York City, Astor married for the second time, to Gertrude Gretsch (1923–1999), daughter of Walter and Gertrude B. Gretsch.
+Walter Gretsch was a son of businessman and industrialist Friedrich Gretsch, who founded the Gretsch manufacturing company.
+Astor and Gretsch divorced on August 2, 1954, after a four-year separation, though the Mexican divorce was ruled invalid in 1956.
 An American divorce soon followed.
 Before their separation and divorce, the couple had a daughter: